 There are several more expenses that come with buying a car than just the actual vehicle.
 You have to think about gas, insurance, repairs, maintenance, etc. and all those things can add up.

 Due to car financing and loans, you no longer have to put down the entire cost of a vehicle at once.
-Instead, you can spread it over several months (or even years) in smaller payment increments.
+Instead, you can spread it over several months (or even years) in smaller payment increments through a car loan.
 This makes shopping on a budget much more convenient and easy.
 You should, however, include all the extra expenses as a part of your monthly car budget before you commit to a loan.
 If you’re spending your monthly budget on a large payment instead of all the necessities, it could leave you in a very bad place.
 After all, a car with no gas is fairly useless.

 If you don’t have enough money for the monthly expenses of the car, consider getting a loan with a smaller monthly payment or a cheaper car.
 Keep in mind that smaller monthly payments generally mean that the loan term is going to be stretched out over a longer period of time, which will cause more interest to accrue.
 If this happens, you may end up paying more money on a car than it is worth, which is not a good position to be in.
 A cheaper car, however, will lower your monthly payments without a longer payment term.